robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 Nowadays sound is very rarely used to transmit data but there are still plenty of other DFT applications.
 Output of Discrete Fourier Transform is often showed on music player window or on radio LCD.
 Apart from nice looking bouncing bars we can also read from that output how loud each frequency range is.
-We can for example read without even listening to the song how fast is the bass beat.
+We can for example read without even listening to the song how fast is the bass beat (Figure 1).

 [![Song and equalizer bars](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/01-song-and-equalizer-bars.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/01-song-and-equalizer-bars.png)
 *Figure 1 - Song and equalizer bars*

 ### DFT in fast and slow way

-Currently the fastest algorithm for doing that is FFT - Fast Fourier Transform.
+Currently the fastest algorithm is called FFT - Fast Fourier Transform.
 If you are chatting on your smartphone, using WiFi or watching TV from Terrestrial DVB transmitter FFT algorithm is running all the time.
 It's very fast but unfortunately not that simple.
 Goal behind this article is to create relatively simple signal processing in JavaScript **from scratch**.
 That's why we will focus on much simpler algorithm that in general will give same result.